-Due to the rarity of the Enterovirus D68 (EV-D68), there are not specific disinfectant efficacy claims for (EV-D68) available to date.
-The CDC recommends the use of an EPA-registered, hospital disinfectant for suspected or confirmed non-polio Enteroviruses.
+Due to the rarity of the Enterovirus D68 (EV-D68), there are not specific disinfectant efficacy claims for EV-D68 available to date.
+The CDC recommends the use of an EPA-registered, hospital disinfectant with label claim against EV-D68 or any of several other non-enveloped viruses (e.g., norovirus, poliovirus, rhinovirus) to disinfect surfaces in healthcare settings for suspected or confirmed non-polio Enteroviruses.